 Anticholinergic drugs block the chemical produced by our bodies that normally causes the airways to contract.
 They also decrease mucus secretions.
 A commonly prescribed anticholinergic is ipratropium bromide.

-Atropine, from which ipratropium bromide is derived, is no longer used to treat COPD because it can cause increased heart rate and urinary retention.
 Anticholinergic drugs may not be suitable for people with urinary retention, or for those who have or are predisposed to glaucoma.